A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data: Experiments and Results

-\textbf{(2) Effect of graph construction.} We compared the result of the model taking input graphs constructed based on the correlations between nodes.
-However, the performance is generally worse than taking the fully-connected graph as the input, which shows that the node correlations could not effectively describe the interactions between interfaces.
-Since the network connectivity is unknown, the proposed approach assumes that data communication (direct and indirect) could happen between any interface pairs and uses the graph attention module to automatically capture their relationships.
-The entire results are presented as Table 2 in the supplementary file.
+Some approaches add prior knowledge about the graph connectivity estimated from data.
+We follow ~\cite{deng2021graph} to construct graphs by computing pairwise Pearson correlation between nodes, where two nodes have a connection if their correlation is high; otherwise, there is no connection in between.
+Table~\ref{table: loss} shows the results comparison between using fully-connected graph (SNetAD) and correlation graph (Corr-Graph).
+The Corr-Graph models generally perform worse than SNetAD, which indicates that the node correlations can not effectively describe the interactions between interfaces.
+Since the network connectivity is unknown, SNetAD assumes that data communication (direct and indirect) could happen between any interface pairs, and using the graph attention module to dynamically capture nodes' relationships is flexible and achieves the best performance.